-6.1.5 Outbreak control and infectious disease control The number of notifications received requiring investigation was 254 (estimate 175).
-The number of outbreaks was 1 (estimate 1).
-6.1.6 Food Hazard warnings The number of food hazard warnings received was 60 (estimate 35).
-6.1.7 Export Certificate The number of export certificates issued was 0 (estimate 25).
-6.1.8 Notices The following number of 'notices' were issued informal written warning letters: 318 Improvement Notices served : 0 Prohibition notices served : 0 6.1.9 Closures and Prosecutions The number of emergency closures was 0 The number of prosecutions was 1 6.2 Identification of any variation from the service plan The number of programmed inspections exceeded the target because the Principal EHO post was filled and funding to cover maternity leave was provided which enabled a contractor to be engaged to carry out high risk inspections.
-6.3 Areas of improvement The FSAs guidance setting out the requirements for the planning, management and delivery of food safety services needs to be implemented by reviewing and revising existing systems and documenting them, and by creating third party peer review systems to verify its conformance against the Standard.
+6.1.5 Outbreak control and The number of notifications received requiring investigation was 156 (estimate 200).
+0.1.0 infectious disease control The number of outbreaks was 0 (estimate 1).
+6.1.6 Food Hazard warnings The number of food hazard warnings received was 25 (estimate 30).
+6.1.7 Export Certificate The number of export certificates issued was 0 (estimate 0).
+6.1.8 Notices The following number of 'notices' were issued - informal written warning letters: 311 .
+Improvement Notices served : 10.
+Prohibition notices served : 0. - Fromblion notices served . v .
+6.1.9 Closures and Prosecutions The number of emergency closures was 0 .
+The number of prosecutions was 0 .
+6.2 Identification of any variation from the service plan The number of food samples taken was below the target because the Environmental Health Assistant holding the Ordinary Certificate in Food Premises Inspections resigned and the post remained vacant for 3 months in total (2 months during last period).
+6.3 Areas of improvement The number of food samples taken needs to be increased to approximately 180 per year.
+Action The number of food samples will be on target by April 2005 following training of the newly appointed EHA.

+The FSAs guidance setting out the requirements for the planning, management and delivery of food safety services needs to be implemented by reviewing and revising existing systems and documenting them, and by creating third party peer review systems to verify its conformance against the Standard.

 Action The review and documentation of the food safety services system to comply with the FSA's standard will be complete by 2006.

-A customer satisfaction policy and procedure, including a questionairre, needs to be developed.
+3. A customer satisfaction policy and procedure, including a questionnaire, needs to be developed in respect of dealing with complaints.

 Action A customer satisfaction scheme will be developed and implemented by April 2004.

-3. Food Safety information needs to be included on the Council's Website.
-Action Food safety information will be included on the Council's Website by April 2004.
-4. Input to business partnerships or forums needs to be developed.
+4. Food safety information needs to be provided electronically.

+Action Food safety information will be available on the Council's website by April 2005.

+5. Input to business partnerships or forums needs to be developed.

 Action Input to business partnerships and forums will be developed by April 2004.

-Appendix 4